stratospher/blogosphere/elligator.md

         - find all the preimages of P − f (v)
         - here are at most 4 such preimages.
         Then pick i ∈ {1, 2, 3, 4} at random and return the i-th preimage if it exists.
 Otherwise, start over with another v.
-    - read more about the Shallue-van de Woestijne mapping function here. # TODO: insert link
+    - read more about the Shallue-van de Woestijne mapping function [here](./shallue-van-de-woestijne.md).

 * Construction:
     - Representation (curve point -> fe, fe)